Oceanfront Luau On Kauai

 Warriors of New Zealand

 Kia Ora!
-Welcome to the Land of the Long White Cloud.
-Our Maori cousins perform the Haka, a war dance used to intimidate enemies, and also showcases the unique skill of the Poi Ball.
+Welcome to the Land of the Long White Cloud the southern most point of the Polynesian triangle.
+Our Maori cousins perform the Haka, a war dance used to intimidate enemies.

 Women Samoan dancers in yellow & green